mselbekk11/luna-ai/README.md

 ## 🎯 How I interpreted the problem

-The 4 paint points all pointed towards a bad user experience, from the moment they signed up to their initial experience of the dashboard.
+The 4 paint points all pointed towards a bad user experience from the moment they signed up to their initial experience of the dashboard.
 Logging into a new tool can sometimes be overwhelming with buttons, options, multiple side bars etc… especially for non technical users, so I decided to build out an onboarding sequence, which addresses most of the pain points, doesn’t give the end user too many initial options and also gets them to build out something useful so they immediately use the product and can get familiar with it.

 ---